lsst-sitcom/sitcomtn-148/sections/persistenceOptimization.rst

 ############################################

 Leftover signal in the following dark after a blast of illumination has been observed.
 It is called "Persistence".
 Persistence has been observed in an early prototype E2V sensor as early as 2014 ([D2014]_).
 It was confirmed that the amplitude of the persistence decreased as the parallel swing voltage got smaller.
 This is consistent with the Residual Surface Image [J2001]_ -- the excessive charges are being stuck at the surface layer.
-The level of persistence is about 10--20 ADU, and the decaying time constant is about 30 sec.
+The level of persistence is about 10--20 ADU, and the decaying time constant is about 30 sec [dmtn-276]_.

 During the EO testing in 2021, we also found the persistence made a streak toward the readout direction from the place where the bright spot located in a previous image.
 We call this trailing persistence.